ix3bd2/GenshinWorldRecords/README.md

-# GenshinWorldRecordsBE
+# GenshinWorldRecords
-The backend And the frontend (togahter)of the website Genshin world records.
+Backend and frontend of the website Genshin world records.

 #